ufechner7/Tethers.jl/README.md

 ![Falling mass](docs/FallingMass.png)

+This example shows a mass that is thrown upwards, slows down and then falls.

-## Running the Python version as comparism
+## Running the Python version as comparison
 From the Julia prompt execute:
 ```
 include("src/RunTether.jl")